untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 **Floor proximity gating** — for v4 `quadtree_floor` manifests, interior tiles that carry `floor_id` are also checked against `GeometryStreamingSystem.shared.floorProximityGateY` (default 5 m).
 The gate compares the camera's Y position to the tile's manifest center Y and suppresses new load dispatches for vertically distant floors.
 It does not unload already parsed tiles; normal `unloadRadius`, grace, and dwell rules still control teardown.

-> The quadtree partitioning is a content-pipeline and manifest-level concept.
+> The quadtree and KD-tree partitioning are content-pipeline and manifest-level concepts.
 At runtime the engine uses an **octree** for spatial range queries (finding tile stubs near the camera).
-The manifest's `quadtree_node_id` is used for debug logging only and has no effect on streaming logic.
+The manifest's `quadtree_node_id` is used by the [hierarchy-aware tile culling](#hierarchy-aware-tile-culling) system to build a parent-region index and is therefore **runtime-significant** for v4 manifests.

 ---